jgp1212/Dice-Oscillator/README.md

 # Dice-Oscillator
-A fairly simple pcb design for a 40106 square wave oscillator.
+A simple pcb design for a 40106 square wave oscillator.